American Indian Movement: AIM protests

-AIM opposes national and collegiate sports teams using figures of indigenous people as mascots and team names, such as the Cleveland Indians, the Atlanta Braves, the Chicago Blackhawks, the Kansas City Chiefs and the Washington Redskins, and has organized protests at World Series and Super Bowl games against these teams.
+AIM opposes national and collegiate sports teams using figures of indigenous people as mascots and team names, such as the Cleveland Indians, the Atlanta Braves, the Chicago Blackhawks, the Kansas City Chiefs and the Washington Redskins and has organized protests at World Series and Super Bowl games against these teams.
 Protesters held signs with slogans such as "Indians are people not mascots". or "Being Indian is not a character you can play".
+Subsequently, Cleveland and Washington have changed their team names.

 Although sports teams had ignored such requests by individual tribes for years, AIM received attention in the mascot debate.
 NCAA schools such as Florida State University, University of Utah, University of Illinois and Central Michigan University have negotiated with the tribes whose names or images they had used for permission for continued use and to collaborate on portraying the mascot in a way that is intended to honor Native Americans.

 Goals and commitments

 AIM has been committed to improving conditions faced by native peoples.
 It founded institutions to address needs, including the Heart of The Earth School, Little Earth Housing, International Indian Treaty Council, AIM StreetMedics, American Indian Opportunities and Industrialization Center (one of the largest Indian job training programs), KILI radio and Indian Legal Rights Centers.

 In 1971, several members of AIM, including Dennis Banks and Russell Means, traveled to Mount Rushmore.
 They converged at the mountain in order to protest the illegal seizure of the Sioux Nation's sacred Black Hills in 1877 by the United States federal government, in violation of its earlier 1868 Treaty of Fort Laramie.
 The protest began to publicize the issues of the American Indian Movement.
 In 1980, the Supreme Court ruled that the federal government had illegally taken the Black Hills.
 The government offered financial compensation, but the Oglala Sioux have refused it, insisting on return of the land to their people.
 The settlement money is earning interest.